SeisComP/common/apps/gui/descriptions/global_gui.rst

 ~~~~~~~~

 File and directory for plotting fault lines with specific configurations.
-The BNA polygons are defined in :file:`data.bna`, configurations are in :file:`map.cfg`:
+The geo features are defined in :file:`data.bna`, configurations are in
+:file:`map.cfg`:

 .. code-block:: sh

-   @DATADIR@/bna/
+   @DATADIR@/spatial/vector/
    ├── maps.cfg
    ├── faults/
    |   ├── map.cfg